truongbylaclam/truongbylaclam/README.md

 <p align="left"> <a href="https://twitter.com/ryandic90835590" target="blank"><img src="https://img.shields.io/twitter/follow/ryandic90835590?logo=twitter&style=for-the-badge" alt="ryandic90835590" /></a> </p>

-- 👨‍💻 All of my projects are available at [https://github.com/truongbylaclam](https://github.com/truongbylaclam)
+- 👨‍💻 All of my projects are available at [https://github.com/truongbylaclam](https://github.com/truongbylaclam) Still have a lot more projects on the way

 - 💬 Ask me about **React, Javascript**

 - 📫 How to reach me **truongbylaclam@gmail.com**